DjoCoding/GEditor/README.md

 - **Directory Navigation**: Open and load text files from a directory
 - **Text Highlighting**: Support text highlighting for some programming languages
-- **Selection Mode**: Another mode where you can select text and do whatever you want with it